Caroline Sampson: Television

 In 2005, Sampson got her first break on television when she hosted the game show, U-Win Game, that aired on GTV (Ghana National Broadcaster).
 Later, she hosted Hitz Video, a weekly music video program that aired on the TV3 Ghana network.

 In 2009, Sampson joined Global Media Alliance, the parent company of ETV and YFM Ghana; and hosted E on E, a daily entertainment show on ETV Ghana.

 In 2017, she moved to Kwese Sport as a host of the station's breakfast show, Head Start and later became host of a sport program, Sports Arena on the same channel.

 Radio

 In 2005, while working with GTV, Sampson also began working in radio on the Atlantis radio station in Accra.
 She hosted two daily drive-time shows, Continuous Drive and Mellow Cruise.
 Sampson joined Citi FM and hosted three daily shows: Room 973, Rhythms in the Citi and Citi Countdown.
 After two years with Citi FM, Sampson joined YFM Ghana as a presenter for the weekly show, Shout on Y.

 Brand ambassador

 In 2017, Sampson and Ghanaian rapper, Kofi Kinaata, were brand ambassadors for beverage company Guinness Ghana.
 She also was brand ambassador for Woodin (fabric company), and was also the face of beverage company Castle Milk Stout in 2014.
 Caroline is also a social media influencer and has endorsed brands such as Zeepay, Huawei and World Remit, among others.
+She is currently the brand ambassador for the Ghanaian airline, Passion Air.